6 Simple Dumbbell Exercises To Build And Tone Your Back

 There are several muscles in your back, all of which support the spine and promote good posture (which is often ruined by days sat hunched over our computer).
 “Having a strong back helps with your form and stability,” says Gibbons.
 “They connect the major muscle groups and body parts, playing a role in functions and movements.”

 The Best Dumbbell Back Exercises

 “The bent-over or chest supported row are both great for your posture,” says Gibbons.
 “A chest-supported row helps isolate the back muscles and protects the lower back.”
 If you’re at home without a bench, then you may have to go with a bent-over row though.
-In this case, lighter weights and more control are advised.
+In this case, and as with most dumbbell back exercises, lighter weights and more control are advised.

 Technique: While standing take a dumbbell in each hand, hinge forward until your torso is slightly above parallel with the floor, and then drive the elbows behind your body while retracting the shoulder blades.
 As the elbows pass the midline start to slowly lower them back to the start.